zucchini-nlp/computer-vision/README.md

 - **Loss Functions:** The notebook explains two crucial loss functions: Triplet Loss and Contrastive Loss.
 These functions play a pivotal role in training an effective face recognition model.
 Triplet Loss encourages the model to reduce the distance between embeddings of matching faces while increasing the distance between non-matching faces, and Contrastive Loss enforces a similar concept.

+**Explore the Notebooks:**
+1. **Notebook 1: Face Recognition from scratcj on Labelled Faces on the Wild** - It presents two distinct implementations, one utilizing triplet loss and the other employing contrastive loss.
+The triplet loss method focuses on minimizing the distance between similar faces while maximizing the distance between dissimilar ones, enabling the model to learn facial features for recognition.
+Conversely, the contrastive loss approach aims to bring similar faces closer in feature space while pushing apart dissimilar faces.
+Users can leverage these implementations to train robust face recognition models from scratch.
+Additionally, the notebook includes a brief but essential inference code section, allowing users to apply the trained model for identifying faces in new images.

 ### <a name="captioning">Image Captioning</a>

 Image captioning is a captivating realm where the visual meets the textual.
 It's a task that bridges the gap between computer vision and natural language processing.
 In image captioning, the goal is to generate human-like descriptions or captions for images, allowing machines to understand and communicate the content of visual data.
 It's a journey into the art of storytelling through pixels.